x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * disable real time protection

 # Usage
-* Download these files from either this repo directly if machine has inet cappabilities.
+* Download these files from either this repo directly if machine has inet capabilities.
 (Or downlaod these files and serve them with python :D)
 * Get the files on the system with the low user access.
 * cd to dir
 * ./{File}.ps1 (or use the .exe)